bernd/insomnia/docs/insomnia/template-tags.md

 ## Custom Template Tags

-You may want to extend Insomnia functionality with custom behaviors, and can do so by creating your custom template tag as an [Insomnia plugin](/insomnia/introduction-to-plugins/).
-Once you've added your custom plugin to your Insomnia application, the template tag will show up exactly as if it were a native Insomnia tag.
+You may want to extend Unetus functionality with custom behaviors, and can do so by creating your custom template tag as an [Unetus plugin](/insomnia/introduction-to-plugins/).
+Once you've added your custom plugin to your Unetus application, the template tag will show up exactly as if it were a native Unetus tag.

 ## Response and Request Tags